Today’s on-demand economy has brands bending over backward to deliver products, support, and services to consumers at lightning speeds.

-As the former Chief Growth Officer for marketing automation powerhouse, Marketo, Jill has plenty of insight into how marketers can maximize the effectiveness of their campaigns and streamline operations.
-Today, she serves on the board of directors for marketing intelligence platform, Affinio, to help companies better understand today’s consumers.
+As the former Chief Growth Officer for marketing automation powerhouse, Marketo, Jill Rowley has plenty of insight into how marketers can maximize the effectiveness of their campaigns and streamline operations.
+Today, she maintains a successful career as a GTM advisor, focused on the changing B2B buying environment and what revenue teams need to do to evolve their culture, skills, processes, data, and tools.

 What’s Jill’s marketing productivity secret?
 Collaboration.